 Canadians generally are a very generous people, with many contributing regularly to charity through regular payroll deduction, through involvement in personal causes, through fund raising events and many other ways.

-A friend of mine as talking to his team (a large team of Federal Government employees) about the need to support our local community, and to give a few dollars back to help others.
+Some time ago a friend of mine was talking to his team (a large team of Federal Government employees) about the need to support our local community, and to give a few dollars back to help others.
 Afterwards a young employee came to see him.

 “Is it really true that one dollar donated every pay can make a difference?”, she asked.